HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 ### 1.1 Purpose

-The Institute of Medicine (IOM) defines quality as: “The degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge.” [^1] For care quality to be evaluated, it must be standardized and communicated to the appropriate organizations.
+For care quality to be evaluated, it must be standardized and communicated to the appropriate organizations.
 To that end, this Implementation Guide has been written to provide guidance for authoring electronic Clinical Quality Measures (eCQMs) utilizing the following standards:

-* Quality Data Model (QDM) v5.4 [^2]
+* Quality Data Model (QDM) v5.4 [^1]
-* Clinical Quality Language (CQL) R1.3 [^3]
+* Clinical Quality Language (CQL) R1.3 [^2]
-* Health Quality Measures Format Release 1 Normative (HQMF R1 Normative) [^4]
+* Health Quality Measures Format Release 1 Normative (HQMF R1 Normative) [^3]

 Although the specification is based on the 1.3 version of CQL, backwards-compatible future versions of CQL can be used as well.
 In addition, if necessary, the 1.2 version of CQL can be used without loss of functionality for this Implementation Guide.